bottom-software-foundation/power-bottom/README.md

-# bottomcord
+# Power Bottom

-A powercord plugin for [bottom](https://github.com/kaylynn234/bottom)
+A Powercord plugin for [bottom](https://github.com/kaylynn234/bottom).

 Perhaps you have found yourself in this situation before:

 ![,,,,,,,,,](https://cdn.discordapp.com/attachments/644479051918082050/799905088541425664/bottom.jpg)

-The divine bottomcord plugin exists to alleviate this pain.
+The divine Powercord plugin exists to alleviate this pain.
 No longer will you struggle when communicating with the average Discord user.

 ## But what does it actually do?